 Facebook came under fire for its carbon footprint back in 2010 because its data centres were run on electricity generated by coal-fired power stations.
 Since then, Facebook has cleaned up its act and even won praise from Greenpeace; in 2011 23% of its energy came from clean or renewable sources and it’s also building a new data centre in Sweden which will be powered primarily by renewable energy.

-According to Google, its data centers are some of the most efficient in the world, using 50% less energy than the average centre.
-Google claim it’s saved them an incredible $1 billion in energy costs to date, and they also buy electricity directly from dedicated wind farms near their data centers to cut their carbon footprint.
+According to Google, its data centres are some of the most efficient in the world, using 50% less energy than the average centre.
+Google claim it’s saved them an incredible $1 billion in energy costs to date, and they also buy electricity directly from dedicated wind farms near their data centres to cut their carbon footprint.

 The Cloud makes sense for businesses large and small on a commercial level, making the right choice of provider can have similar benefits from an environmental perspective.
 We know, we’ve tried it and would never go back.